Meet Your Trainer: Amy Douglas

 People's safety comes first, then horse's safety, then horse's needs, then people's needs.

 As your instructor/trainer, I will never ask you to do something I do not completely believe you can do.

 I will never ask you to ride or drive a horse I won't ride or drive.

 I am your crash test dummy.
 I have been there and done that, just ask for the info and weigh out your options.

 If you ever have any questions just ask.
 I will answer or tell you I don't know.

-My philosophies have not changed in the five years I have been running Red Oak Farms however I have discovered that the owner's commitment is crucial.
+My philosophies have not changed in the ten years I have been running Red Oak Farms however I have discovered that the owner's commitment is crucial.